xuy50/ecgr5106-hw2/README.md

 - **ResNet-18 consistently outperformed ResNet-11** in both CIFAR-10 and CIFAR-100.
 - Using dropout required **more epochs** to reach similar performance.
 - **For CIFAR-100, both networks took significantly longer to converge**, similar to previous observations with AlexNet and VGG.
+- **Larger and deeper models tend to have smoother and more stable loss curves**, as seen in ResNet-18 compared to ResNet-11.

 #### **Training and Validation Loss & Accuracy Plots:**
 - **ResNet-11 Results (CIFAR-10):**